 Simple English definitions for legal terms

-Read a random definition: mutuality of estoppel
+Read a random definition: constructive breaking into a house

 Pauline privilege is a rule in the Catholic Church that allows a baptized person to end their marriage to an unbaptized person if the unbaptized person left them without a good reason.
 This rule can only be used if the baptized person wants to marry a Catholic and if both parties were not baptized at the time of their marriage.
 The Catholic Church must also agree that the rule can be used.